alexander474/Enterprise_programming_exam/README.md

 [![Build Status](https://travis-ci.com/alexander474/Enterprise_programming_exercise.svg?token=Jcye5ttDhAMRpUM3Ca28&branch=master)](https://travis-ci.com/alexander474/Enterprise_programming_exercise)

 All requirements is completed and some extra functionalities has been added.
+When i used inspiration or copied code i specified the source in the current file or above methods.

 ### How to run